 How To Get Rid Of Your Cat’s Bad Breath

-If you want to get rid of your cat’s bad breath, then you must learn what causes the bad breath in your cat.
+A cat can get bad breath just like a human can.
+In order to get rid of your cat’s bad breath, you must first educate yourself on what causes that bad breath.
 Cat owners know for a fact that bad cat breath can smell really disgusting.
 It isn’t that much different from bad breath in a human, as both are caused by bacteria found in the mouth that breaks protein down and releases the sulfur compounds out into the air.
 Sulfur smells really bad on its own, which is why breath containing it smells bad as well.
 The bacterium that causes bad breath with cats is normally associated with a buildup of tartar around the teeth.
 Tartar is yellow in color, known as a coating of bacteria, food, and minerals.

 To cure your cat of bad breath, you’ll need to remove the buildup of tartar.
 There are several cat foods out there that are designed to reduce the buildup of tartar, many containing enzymes that will literally dissolve it.
 You can also give your cat treats as well, as many of them will help eliminate and prevent tartar.
 If the buildup of tartar is bad, you may need to have your cat’s teeth professionally cleaned.
 Once the tartar has been removed, the bad breath will go away.

 You may be able to clean the tartar off your cat’s teeth at home.
 There are several toothpastes available for pets, available in several different flavors.
 You’ll need to get a mechanical toothbrush, as the motion is very important for removing tartar buildup.
 Toothpastes that contain enzymes will dissolve tartar, helping to cure bad breath.
 If you start early with brushing your cat’s teeth, you can virtually eliminate any type of tartar buildup that will ultimately lead to bad breath.